 So there you have it, those are the steps I use in developing a usability review.
 Whether you call it a heuristic review, a usability audit or an expert review, the point is it’s a great way to learn about issues and opportunities to improve a web site or application.

-And if you would like me to send you a sample usability review (not a complete review as this was for a client, but you’ll see how to do it) so you can see how to create your own usability review, I am selling the sample for a pittance at just $9.95 (please note that due to it being a digital download I can’t provide a refund, as well, you have the document!).
+And if you would like me to send you a sample usability review (not a complete review as this was for a client, but you’ll see how to do it) so you can see how to create your own usability review, or I can help you with one.
+Just contact me.